Miss England: History

-The Miss England competition is promoted to thousands of women around England in local media by a series of area heats held around the country.
+The Miss England competition is promoted to potential entrants in the local media through a series of area heats held around England.

-News of the World and Take a Break magazine have previously sponsored contestants over the years, writing features on contestants and used the winners on the front covers.
+The News of the World newspaper and Take a Break magazine have sponsored contestants, writing features on them and putting the winners on the front covers.
 Various newspapers, including the Daily Mirror, The Times, the Daily Mail and various magazines including Teen Vogue in New York and Hello! have carried stories on local and national winners.

-The winner of the Miss England competition, along with the winners of Miss Northern Ireland, Miss Scotland and Miss Wales, can compete in Miss World.
+The winner of the Miss England competition, along with the winners of Miss Northern Ireland, Miss Scotland and Miss Wales, are eligible to compete in Miss World.
 The highest ranking competitor of the four constituent country entrants is then presented with the title and crown of Miss United Kingdom.

 The 2008 contest featured a plus-size model, Chloe Marshall and an active-duty member of the British Army, Katrina Hodge, both firsts for the pageant.

 In 2022 Melisa Raouf became the first contestant to compete in a semi final of the contest without makeup, following the introduction of a "bare-face top model" round in 2019.

 Winners

 The title of Miss England 2011 was won by Alize Lily Mounter who was classed as the favourite to win the competition.
 Mounter would later compete in the Miss World 2011 where she was among the top seven contestants on the final night, finishing in 4th place.
 She was also awarded the title of Miss World Europe, a first for England, after finishing as the highest ranked delegate from Europe in the competition.

 Carina Tyrrell, who was a medical student when she won her national title in 2014, competed in Miss World 2014 when the competition was held in her home country at ExCeL London.
 She would make the final cut and enter the top 5, also finishing in 4th place overall.

 In 2017, Stephanie Hill represented England at the Miss World 2017 held in Sanya, China and became the first English delegate to make the top 3 in the competition by placing as the 2nd runner-up.
 Hill was also awarded the title of Miss World Europe after being the European contestant with the highest scores.
 This result makes Hill the most successful Miss England in the history of Miss World.

-Rehema Muthamia, who represented England at the 70th Miss World 2021 competition, was the first Miss England, and contestant from Europe, to win the Beauty with a Purpose award; awarded to the contestant with the most relevant and important charity project in her nation.
+Rehema Muthamia, who represented England at the Miss World 2021 competition, was the first Miss England, and contestant from Europe, to win the Beauty with a Purpose award; awarded to the contestant with the most relevant and important charity project in her nation.

+In 2025, Grace Richardson became the first openly gay Miss England.